Lasers for Quantum Technologies

 Photons are by nature quantum objects, and they are particularly useful for carrying quantum information over large distances.
 Entangled photons can be created through spontaneous parametric down-conversion (SPDC) in optical nonlinear materials and can be used for Quantum Key Distribution (QKD) in quantum communication networks and for quantum-enhanced imaging technologies (e.g. probing an object with one beam of photons but imaging it in the entangled beam at another wavelength).
 Photons can also be used to execute quantum computational operations by generating, controlling and detecting quantum properties of light, such as polarization and phase at single-photon levels, which can be achieved in Photonic Integrated Circuit (PIC) platforms.

-Atoms and ions work well as quantum particles if trapped and cooled down to ultra-cold (cryogenic) temperatures.
-The creation and control of atoms and ions as qubits rely heavily on the use of lasers.
+Atoms and ions work well as quantum objects if trapped and cooled down to ultra-cold (cryogenic) temperatures.
+The creation and control of atoms and ions as quantum particles and the use of them in quantum technology applications rely heavily on the use of lasers:

 Cobolt 06-01 Series